How People Identify Trends and Coincidences

 Not every gain suggests a trend toward improvement, not every loss suggests that things are getting worse.
 Some events are exceptions to the rule, or seem pretty much random.

-New research shows that people are biased toward seeing negative events as part of a trend.
+New research shows that people are biased toward identifying negative events as part of a trend.

 For example, if you tell people about: